andre-st/goodreads-toolbox/doc/friendnet.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2019.svg)

-## Your social network on Goodreads.com
+## Analyze your Goodreads.com social network

-...
+Spiders your social network and creates files with edges and nodes which can be easily processed with social network analysis software.

 ## Output